surveycto/specify-other/README.md

 With this field plug-in, when a specific choice is selected, a text box appears where the enumerator can enter a text response.
 This is helpful for fields that have an "Other" choice, so the enumerator can enter the "Other" response right on the same page.
 This works with both [*select_one*](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03h.field-types-select-one.html) and [*select_multiple*](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html) fields.

+To learn more about "other" responses in SurveyCTO, check out our support article on [creating an open response field after a multiple choice question that asks users to "specify other"](https://support.surveycto.com/hc/en-us/articles/219910787).

 [![Download now](extras/readme-images/beta-release-download.jpeg)](https://github.com/surveycto/other-choice/raw/master/other-input.fieldplugin.zip)

 *This plug-in is currently under beta.
 If you you find a problem with the field plug-in, please email support@surveycto.com, or submit an issue to this GitHub repo.*